classy-org/paired-frame/README.md

 A special handler for accepting and responding to dialog requests. `callback` will receive the dialog `config` as its first argument and should return a promise that resolves with the result of the interaction.
+Returns the PairedFrame instance for chaining.

 ### on(eventName, callback)